wurthless-elektroniks/RGH1.3/install_ext3_xenon.md

 - C = STBY_CLK
 - F = CPU_EXT_CLK_EN

-You will also need two 22k ohm resistors and two 1N400x diodes, which are soldered to the debug LED port similar to how JTAG does it.
-The 22k resistors are used as pullups; without them, the SMC code won't be able to detect POST state changes. **If you try to run the SMC code without the pullups, you'll get a RRoD.**
+You will also need two resistors (10k-22k; 10k works better) and two 1N400x diodes, which are soldered to the debug LED port similar to how JTAG does it.
+The resistors are used as pullups; without them, the SMC code won't be able to detect POST state changes. **If you try to run the SMC code without the pullups, you'll get a RRoD.**

+**If you are using the one-wire method, it is only necessary to connect DBG_LED2 to POST bit 7.**

-First, solder the 22k pullups into the DBG_LED1 and DBG_LED2 holes, common one side of them together, and then route 3v3 to the commoned side.
+First, solder the pullup resistors into the DBG_LED1 and DBG_LED2 holes, common one side of them together, and then route 3v3 to the commoned side.
 Here's an example of how that's done:

 ![](ext3_xenon_pullup_example.jpg)